Magali paints with watercolor on a synthetic paper called Yupo.

 Magali is also a certified hypnotherapist, studied astrology, intuitive and spiritual disciplines.

-Member of Northwest Watercolor Society, Evergreen Association of Fine Arts, Mount Si Art Guild and Women Painters Of Washington.
+Member of Northwest Watercolor Society, Evergreen Association of Fine Arts, Mount Si Art Guild, Women Painters Of Washington and Puget Sound Group Norhwest Artists.